 The decision of making the timeline the main view versus a dashboard showing different metrics of the account was made for two reasons.
 First, our users valued more, in everyday use, the information and knowledge they had from this screen over the metrics we showed in the dashboard.
 Second, we discovered that the users spent very few time in the initial dashboard we had in place as the main screen to go to directly to the timeline, the most viewed screen in our interface.

-From the Log screen, the user can go to the details of every execution to check all its associated information and results and make decisions when needed.
+From the Log screen, the user is able to go to the details of every execution to check all its relevant information and results and make decisions when needed.
 Inside each execution, all the details about the activity are shown as can be seen below.

-In the Activities view, the user is capable of viewing the currently active and paused activities and pausing or activating them.
+In the Activities view, the user is capable of viewing the currently active and paused activities and pause or activate them.
 Here, the user can also create new activities for his account and have direct access to all the executions of each activity.
-This last feature was discovered as essential when SEM managers want to make some keyword research in their accounts while setting experimental actions they want to review one by one.
+This last feature was discovered as essential for SEM managers when they make keyword research in their accounts while setting experimental actions that they want to review one by one.

-Since the activities are the ones that carry out the executions shown in the Log, both views are conceptually linked and displayed together in the interface as the primary and most used screen.
+Since the activities are the ones that carry out the executions shown in the Log, both views are conceptually linked and displayed together in the interface as the primary and most used screens.

 In the initial stages of the product, every time the user wanted to create a new activity, he had to set and select all the parameters to create it from scratch.
-After some tests, we realised that, in most cases, they were establishing and using similar parameters for each activity they created.
+After some tests we realised that, in most cases, they were establishing and using similar parameters for each activity they were creating.
 It was also a typical comment from the users to being able to use the same group of campaigns to take action on them with different activities along time.

 We embraced the idea of having groups of reusable campaigns, and we expand it to those places where we continuously saw the use of similar parameters.
 In this way, we created our Library of reusable elements: Structures, Rules and Lists.
 The user now was capable of setting all the activities through different elements that only had to create once.